kitzeslab/audiomoth-performance/report.md

 A polar pattern describes the sensitivity of a microphone when the source is located at different angles from the microphone (for instance, in front, behind, or to the side).
-The AudioMoth is designed as an omnidirectional microphone, meaning that it has equal sensitivity to sound arriving from any direction.
-Practically, this will not hold true, especially for high frequencies, because the device will reflect or absorb some sounds that do not arrive from the front.
+The AudioMoth contains an omnidirectional mems microphone, meaning that the microphone has equal sensitivity to sound arriving from any direction.
+However the AudioMoth will not record in all directions equally, especially for high frequencies, because the device will reflect or absorb some sounds that do not arrive from the front.